zesk/build/docs/tools/environment.md

 - `environmentFile` - Required.
 Environment file to load.
 - `environmentFile` - Required.
 Environment file to load.
-- `--required` - Flag.
+- `--require` - Flag.
 Optional.
 All subsequent environment files on the command line will be required.
 - `--optional` - Flag.
 Optional.
 All subsequent environment files on the command line will be optional.
 (If they do not exist, no errors.)
 - `--verbose` - Flag.
 Optional.
 Output errors with variables in files.
 - `environmentFile` - Required.
 Environment file to load.
 For `--optional` files the directory must exist.